Tamale Northern, Ghana Travel Guide

 Follow simple guidelines to ensure positive and respectful interactions with local communities.

-Be considerate and seek consent when photographing people to respect their privacy.
+Be considerate and seek consent when shooting portraits of people to honor their privacy.

 Observe proper conduct and dress respectfully when visiting religious buildings.